 As simple as it sounds, providing an email address or phone number with your contact information for customers to reach you directly ensures customers have an opportunity to speak with you before filing a dispute.

 Shipping insurance and confirmation can track the receipt of your products and help you prove shipped goods were delivered to the consumer.

 5. Use a Clear Payment Descriptor

-Your payment descriptor is the merchant name and other identifying details that appear on the customer’s credit card statement when they purchase from you.
-A solid rule of thumb is to make sure the descriptor reflects what the consumer will easily recognize.
+Your payment descriptor is the merchant name and other identifying details on the customer’s credit card statement when they purchase from you.
+A solid rule of thumb is ensuring the descriptor reflects what the consumer will easily recognize.

 6. Avoid Keying in Credit Card Numbers by Hand

-Transactions that are swiped or dipped with EMV chips are much more difficult to dispute.
-When your business utilizes secure payment methods, odds are your payment processing rates will be lower as a result and your chargeback risk.
+Transactions swiped or dipped with EMV chips are much more difficult to dispute.
+When your business utilizes secure payment methods, odds are your payment processing rates will be lower, and your chargeback risk will be higher.

 7. Get Customer Signatures for Card-Present Transactions

 Obtaining a customer’s signature is a simple way to protect your business by being able to illustrate that the transaction was legitimate and intentional.

 8. For Card-Not-Present Transactions, Require Address Verification Services (AVS)